 In summary search engine optimization can be done on any website platform but is significantly easier to control and manage on WordPress.

 In conclusion, here are five comparisons I can make.

 |Non-WordPress options above||WordPress|

 |Lower starting cost||More functionality and customization with basic site|

 |Limited control over customization||Freedom to customize most or all aspects|

 |No technical knowledge required||Some technical knowledge required|

 |Less control over site performance||Better or full control over site performance|

 |Pay for things you don’t need or use||Pay for what you use.|

 I may have been a bit biased, but I urge you to do your research and visit these providers and other forums/blogs before deciding.
-You are stuck with whichever decision you go with for a long time.
 If you have a hand full of products running a side hustle, then perhaps a non-WordPress option is better for you.
 For a more hands-on solution with the bells and whistles, a WordPress solution probably is for you.